bigwiv/Biopython-cn/chr13.rst

     one target is specified, the other is the root of this tree.
 **``total_branch_length``**
     Calculate the sum of all the branch lengths in this tree.
-This is usually just called the °∞length°± of the tree in phylogenetics, but we use a more explicit name to avoid confusion with Python terminology.
+This is usually just called the ‚Äúlength‚Äù of the tree in phylogenetics, but we use a more explicit name to avoid confusion with Python terminology.